-Using these soil-regions as a starting point, further distinctions, like livestock density and derogation regulations are be applied.
-Farms with derogation are allowed to apply more nitrogen from animal manure as compared to the EU nitrate directive (maximum of 170 kg N per ha from animal manure).
+Using these soil-regions as a starting point, further distinctions, like livestock density and derogation regulations are applied.
+Farms with derogation are allowed to apply more nitrogen from animal manure than is stated in the EU nitrate directive (maximum of 170 kg N per ha from animal manure).
 In regions sand-mid and sand-south the derogation from the EU nitrate directive equals 230 kg N per ha, while in all other regions the derogation equals 250 kg N per ha.
 Farms that apply for derogation are not allowed to use phosphate from mineral fertilizers.
-The fertilizer standards of the combined use of N from animal manure and mineral fertilizer on grassland is lowest for farms in the regions sand-south, sand-mid and sand-north, namely 250 kg workable N per ha.
-In peat regions this standard is 265 kg workable N per ha and in the clay regions this is 345 kg workable N per ha.
+The fertilizer standards of the combined use of N from animal manure and mineral fertilizer on grassland is lowest for farms in the regions sand-south, sand-mid and sand-north, namely a Nitrogen Fertiliser Replacement Value (NFRV) of 250 kg N per ha.
+In peat regions this standard is a NFRV of 265 kg N per ha and in the clay regions the NFRV is 345 kg N per ha.
 Differences are based on differences in N leaching per soil type.
-For arable crops the fertilizer standards of the combined use of N from animal manure and mineral fertilizer is lowest for farms in region sand-south.
-For silage maize this standard equals 112 kg workable N per ha in region sand-south, 140 kg workable N in regions sand-mid and sand north, 150 kg workable N in the peat region and 185 kg workable N in the clay regions.
+For arable crops the fertilizer standards of the combined use of N from animal manure and mineral fertilizer this standard equals a NFRV of 112 kg N per ha in region sand-south, 140 kg N in regions sand-mid and sand north, 150 kg N in the peat region and 185 kg N in the clay regions.